JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 ### reactR & vueR {#intro-reactr-vuer}

-[ReactR](https://react-r.github.io/reactR/) [@R-reactR] is an R package that emulates very well htmlwidgets but specifically for the [React framework](https://reactjs.org/).
+[ReactR](https://react-r.github.io/reactR/) [@R-reactR] is an R package that emulates very well htmlwidgets but specifically for the [\index{React} framework](https://reactjs.org/).
 Unlike htmlwidgets, it is not limited to visual outputs and also provides functions to build inputs, e.g., a drop-down menu (like `shiny::selectInput`).
-The [reactable package](https://glin.github.io/reactable/) [@R-reactable] uses reactR to enable building interactive tables solely from R code.
+The [reactable package](https://glin.github.io/reactable/) [@R-reactable] uses reactR to enable building interactive tables solely from R code as shown in Figure \@ref(fig:reactable-example).

 ```r